DanteUkraine/playwright-elements/README.md

 ___
 ## Actions
 Web elements provide users with direct access to common actions from playwright [locator class](https://playwright.dev/docs/api/class-locator).
+But in case you will need to use such methods as `evaluate`, `evaluateAll`, `locator.filtrer`, `locator.all` or any another method from locator which you will not be abel find in list below please use getter [locator] or [_]

 ### All inner texts
 `$('selector').allInnerTexts();` calls: [allInnerTexts()](https://playwright.dev/docs/api/class-locator#locator-all-inner-texts).